You update and change the Guardians/Appointors for many reasons.

 Otherwise upon your death (as the Appointor) it is a steep learning curve to have to deal with your death and the control of this strange vehicle called a Family Trust.

-I get annoyed when well healed parents tell me that their children are not ‘money savvy’.
+I get annoyed when well-healed parents tell me that their children are not ‘money savvy’.
 Or they are only a housewife or butcher.

 My dad was a butcher.
 During WW2 he was forced to leave his London school.
-He didn’t get much education pass year 7.
+He didn’t get much education past year 7.
 But he was wonderful with money.
 He taught me the value of investing and running a business at a young age.

 If your children are not ‘money savvy’ then you do something about it.
 You are the parents.